A DICOM Framework for Machine Learning Pipelines against Real-Time Radiology Images

 \section{Introduction}

-Picture archiving and communication systems (PACS)~(\cite{huang1988picture}) and other clinical systems are designated for day to day clinical use.
-They hence lack computational capabilities to efficiently execute machine learning (ML) pipelines on radiology images~(\cite{cho2015medical}).
-Radiology departments in the hospitals consist of several PACS that receive images from various scanners.
-However, these PACS are clinical systems that have limited processing and memory resources to run ML pipelines.
-Biomedical informatics (BMI) research clusters and cloud environments are mainly designed for supporting heavy computing workload for machine learning.
-Several factors should be satisfied to efficiently run the computational pipelines in real-time on such BMI clusters.
-First, there should a fast and secure continuous data transfer from the healthcare PACS to the research clusters.
-Second, an efficient processing framework must be built to process the received radiology images, facilitating the execution of ML pipelines on the acquired images.
-Despite the advancements in ML frameworks on medicine, such a real-time big data processing framework, spanning healthcare PACS to a BMI research cluster, is still lacking.
+The growing ML research in radiology highlights the potential for real-time processing of images from the hospital scanners.
+Radiology departments consist of several clinical systems such as PACS~\cite{huang1988picture} and Vendor-Neutral Archives (VNAs)~\cite{pantanowitz2018twenty} that receive images real-time from various scanners.
+A medical professional requires a certain amount of time to access and process the images produced by the scanners.
+Such diagnosis can be automated and accelerated, by extracting and processing the imaging data and their textual metadata from the healthcare images in the PACS with the help of ML pipelines.
+However, clinical systems have limited processing and memory resources to execute ML pipelines on radiology images efficiently~\cite{cho2015medical}.
+Biomedical informatics (BMI) research clusters and cloud environments are designed for heavy computing workload.
+Despite the advancements in ML frameworks on medicine, a real-time big data processing framework, spanning a hospital network to a research cluster, is still lacking.

-Rapid progress in the last decade, in computer vision and natural language processing, has ignited imaginations that Artificial Intelligence (AI) will lead to lower costs, fewer errors, more efficiency, and better health care~(\cite{noorbakhsh2019artificial}).
-Patient wait times for examination and diagnosis significantly impacts the effectiveness of cancer patient care.
+Patient wait times for examination and diagnosis significantly impacts the effectiveness of patient care~\cite{soremekun2011framework}.
 As radiologists are often a scarce resource, their availability affects the wait times.
+Rapid progress in the last decade in computer vision and natural language processing has ignited imaginations that Artificial Intelligence (AI) will lead to lower costs, fewer errors, more efficiency, and better health care~\cite{noorbakhsh2019artificial}.
 ML pipelines have been proposed to reliably prognosis and predict cancer to mitigate the workload of the diagnostic radiologists.
-However, most published research about AI in health care cannot be implemented in real clinical settings because they lack the robustness required of production-ready systems.
-AI models may become more robust by training on heterogenous, multi-institutional, carefully curated datasets.
-Despite technical validation, the lack of clinical integration renders the value or utility of these AI systems minimal and affects their adoption into real-life clinical care to improve patient outcomes.
+Furthermore, scanner optimization and effective scheduling of patients to the available scanners can significantly reduce the wait times.
+Real-time processing of images and their metadata can facilitate such scheduling optimizations, by running computations and analytics on system performance metrics.